Tero Karhu

 Tero Karhu (born 28 September 1979) is a Finnish sport journalist and former footballer who represented FC Viikingit of the Finnish First Division.
 He usually played as a central midfielder.

+Career

 Nowadays, Karhu hosts Finnish Premier Division match previews and half time studio broadcasts on Ruutu+.
 He has also announced football on Canal+ and MTV3.
 Karhu worked for Finnish broadcasting company Yle in FIFA World Cup 2014 and UEFA Euro 2016.

 During a spell in England, Tero played for Billericay Town and Waltham Forest.